Dear Farm Friends,

 Suggested donation per workshop is $20 per person; no one turned away for lack of funds.
 All donations will benefit Friends of Alemany Farm via our fiscal sponsor, the San Francisco Parks Alliance, a 501(c)(3) nonprofit organization.
 You can pay with cash or check at the workshop.
 Checks should be payable to San Francisco Parks Alliance.

-Sunday, January 21 (including work in our native plant areas)
+Sunday, September 17, Noon – 5 pm (including work in our native plant areas)

 For more information about visiting the farm and joining our community workdays, see our Get Involved page.

-We hope to see you at the farm soon!
+Thank you for your support.
+We hope to see you soon!